Do MFI’s need Marketing

 Next, MFIs can properly structure the marketing department.
 In mid- to large-size MFIs, there should be a marketing department headed by a Chief Marketing Officer.
 This department manages market research, product development, and promotion (the latter includes everything from sales training to advertising).
 In small MFIs, a single person may be in charge of all of these functions, closely coordinating with other department heads.

-Action item: To start integrating your MFI’s marketing, first review which reports upper management and loan officers receive from your marketing department, and how often.
+Action item: To start integrating your MFI’s marketing, the first review which reports upper management and loan officers to receive from your marketing department, and how often.
 At a minimum, I’d recommend:

 • Customer drop-out reports to upper managers and loan officers – quarterly;